anlutfi/anlutfi.github.io/collections/_employment/EnVsion.markdown

 * Using and tweaking the implementation of <span class="skill">Deep SORT</span> for object tracking
 * Creating a simple and modular pipeline structure for plugging and unplugging deep learning functionalities
 * Creating a template class that allows an AI tool to listen to an <span class="skill">AWS</span> <span class="skill">SQS</span> queue for videos to be processed and its results to be posted where they need.
 Almost all of our AI services extend this class
-* Using <span class="skill">Aeneas</span> audio alignment library to realign manually edited portions of an auto generated transcript to the video's audio track
+* Using <span class="skill">Aeneas</span> audio alignment library to realign manually edited portions of an auto-generated transcript to the video's audio track
 * Segmenting videos in separate shots, using <span class="skill">TransNetv2</span>
 * Celebrity detection using <span class="skill">AWS</span>'s <span class="skill">Rekognition</span>
 * Extracting text from presentation/class videos with <span class="skill">Tesseract</span>